poti1/code-jam-2025/README.md

 ## Attribution
-Free resources used to make the pyBrowser logo and its user interface.
+Free resources used to make the pyBrowser logo and its user interface as the per their license agreement we are required to attribute their creators.

 <a href="https://www.flaticon.com/free-icons/pacific" title="pacific icons">Pacific icons created by Kalashnyk - Flaticon</a>
 <a href="https://www.flaticon.com/free-icons/snake" title="snake icons">Snake icons created by Vitaly Gorbachev - Flaticon</a>